NicoloCavalli95horses/KMS-web-testing/content/02 Literature/books/The art of software testing/chapters/05 Module (Unit) Testing.md

   - testingTechniques
   - whiteBox
 ---
-An example of [[unit testing]] is provided, combining all the white-box testing techniques described in the previous chapters.
+An example of [[unit testing]] is provided, combining all the [[white-box testing]] techniques described in the previous chapters.

-Considering the manner in which the modules of a program are combined, we could highlight two types of unit testing:
+Considering the manner in which the modules of a program are combined, we could highlight two types of [[unit testing]]:
 - [[non-incremental (big-bang) unit testing]]: each class or function is tested independently
 - [[incremental or integration testing]]: classes and functions are tested in their relationship and integrated together